 Bit String - The ordered set of bits from a first bit with bit position N, to bit position N+M is a bit string of length M bits.

 Byte - The term "byte" refers to an 8-bit octet.
 Can also refer to an integer with value from 0 to 255 inclusive.
+Hexadecimal digit pairs are commonly used to illustrate byte values.

 CCSID - see Coded Character Set Identifier.